 Need to connect to Exchange Online to manage features or even work on a migration?
-This is where the Exchange Online PowerShell module can really help you.
-In this blog post I'll walk you through the steps needed to install the components and start to use them.
+This is where the Exchange Online PowerShell module can help you.
+In this blog post, I'll walk you through the steps needed to install and start using the components.

 Open your PowerShell window or Windows Terminal session as Administrator.
-Run the command:
+Now run the command:

 Install-Module PowershellGet -Force